 Note that all information shared with the Access and Disability Services (ADS) is kept confidential and is not shared with any other office or individuals without the student’s explicit permission.
 Furthermore, ADS does not notify professors of students' eligibility for accommodations.
-Students are provided letters to review with their professors and forms to complete.
-Here are all the steps in the process:
+Students are provided Accommodation Letters electronically (that only contain information about accommodations) to forward to their professors if they so choose.

-Soon thereafter: Meet with each of your professors to go over the accommodations you intend to use for that class.
-Together, you'll complete and sign your Accommodations Implementation Plan (aka "Blue Form").
+4. Meet with each of your professors to go over the Access Plan and the accommodations you intend to use for that class.
+Be sure to discuss and arrange for any proctoring needed.

 Here are some tips for discussing accommodations with professors.

-Anytime: If you ever have questions or concerns about your accommodations, speak up!
-Dickinson professors are known to be accommodating, and ADS is here to support you and your accommodation needs.
+5. Reach out if you need to!
+If you ever have questions or concerns about your accommodations, speak up!
+ADS is here to support you and your accommodation needs.